-Students seeking a leave of absence must submit a written request to the Program Director.
-Students are allowed to take multiple leaves of absence.
+Student seeking a leave of absence must submit a written request to the Program Director.
+Student can take multiple leaves of absence.
 The total of all leaves of absence may not exceed 180 days in any 12 month period.

 Students who are on leave for more than 180 days in 12 month period may be withdrawn from the program and asked to re-apply.
 These restrictions do not include time spent in the military.

-Refunds will be made within 30-calender days of the date the student fails to return from a leave of absence.
+In the event the student fails to return from a leave of absence refunds due to the appropriate financial aid program will be made within 30-calender days of the date the student was scheduled to return from a leave of absence.

-Federal Loan Borrowers
+For Federal Loan Borrowers-

-If a student fails to return from leave of absence, the period of leave of absence will reduce the grace period.
+If student fails to return from leave of absence, the period of leave of absence will reduce the grace period; the time that the student uses from their leave of absence will be deducted from their maximum allowed grace period of six months.